 - 1 teaspoon vanilla extract

-- 1 ¾ cup gluten-free flour (King Arthur GF Measure-for-Measure had best results for spreading)
+- 1 ¾ cup gluten-free all-purpose flour blend, (King Arthur GF Measure-for-Measure had best results for spreading)

 - ½ cup unsweetened cocoa powder